spankybot/commands/commands/297483005763780613/admin.md

  * {USER_ID} - User ID

+ * {SEEN_CNT} - How many times this user has been seen in servers shared with the bot

 e.g. &#x27;message #general {USER} / {USER_ID} just joined!&#x27; will send &#x27;John / 12345678910 just joined!&#x27;